Issues Common Among Men Who Experience Same-Sex Attraction

 • Avoidant.
 Men who are avoidant of women tend to experience feelings of fear and anxiety, which may cause them to keep their distance.
 Or they may simply feel apathetic and indifferent toward women, perhaps treating them as if they don’t exist.

 • Enmeshed.
 Men who are enmeshed with women tend to feel needy or dependent on women’s support and approval.
 They may subordinate themselves to women, allowing themselves to be controlled by them.
 The dependency may go the other direction as well, as in the case where an elderly mother is dependent on her son for assistance in ways that disrupt his ability to live his own life.
-And the man may be bound to maintain this situation by tremendous feelings of guilt.
+And the man may be bound to maintain this situation by feelings of guilt.
 If he tries to free himself from the entanglement, his guilt overwhelms him and he gives in.

 • Comfortable.
 Men who are comfortable with women tend to seek out females and female settings as sources of security and consolation.
 In this case, “comfortable” means something more than simply being at ease with women.
 It implies an over–familiarity and over–resonance with them, sharing interests and perspectives, or feeling included as “one of the girls.”
 And it often includes using women and female settings as places of resort and safety.